-When a Dynamic Drop Down Data Source assembly is overwritten in the bin folder, the web application recycles as part of the standard web application way of working.
-And this means that the newly copied assembly is the loaded.
+When a Dynamic Drop Down Data Source assembly is overwritten in the bin folder, the web application recycles as normal.
+This means that the newly copied assembly is the loaded.
+This is not the case for assemblies deployed to Ext.